 Packing for Kilimanjaro

-Can we just start by saying how incredibly excited we are for you and this new adventure you are about to embark on!
-Now that you have made the decision to climb the highest peak in Africa, it’s time to prepare.
-We know that organising a Kilimanjaro packing list can be a quite daunting task, so we have made it as easy as possible for you by putting together an extensive packing guide for you to follow!
-For those who are more visual and would prefer to watch a video, have a look at our packing list video below.
+Can we just start by saying how incredibly excited we are for you that you’re about to embark on this epic adventure?!
+Now that you’ve made the decision to climb the highest peak in Africa, it’s time to prepare.
+We know that planning a Kilimanjaro packing list can seem a daunting task, so we’ve made it as easy as possible for you by putting together an extensive packing guide that you can follow!
+If you pack everything in our list, you can rest assured you’ll be fine on your Kilimanjaro trek.
+For those who are more visual and would prefer to watch a video, have a look at our packing list video a little further down.

 What do you need to climb Kilimanjaro?

 Climbing Kilimanjaro is like hiking from the Equator to the North Pole in a matter of days, as you start the trek walking in a hot and humid rainforest and quickly ascend to a world of ice and glaciers.
 This means you need to pack hiking gear for all weather!
 We’ve put together a comprehensive packing list to help you with your Kilimanjaro preparation.
 The list is divided into the following categories: